 Mohs Scale of Rock and Metal Hardness: All over the freaking place, from a 1 or 2 (Hurt, The Great Below, Right Where It Belongs, A Warm Place) to an 8 (Gave Up, Starfuckers Inc.) or even an arguable 9 (Big Man with a Gun, some of the stuff on Broken).
 Most of the heavy stuff`s around 6-7, though.

-"Happiness in Slavery" and "Big Man With A Gun" are a 9.
+"March of the Pigs" and "Big Man With A Gun" are a 9, with the former being a borderline 10.

 Mondegreen: In one interview Trent Reznor wanted to drive home the point that in "Head Like a Hole" he is saying "God/money" and not "Got money?", and in "Down in It", he is saying "I was up above it" and not "Eyes of a puppet."